groovy-tutorial/groovy-tutorial/manuscript/Introduction.md

 This work is licensed under a Creative Commons Attribution License - this means that you have the right to share and adapt the text as you see fit *but* you must give me _"appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use"_.
 If you decide to use the whole text or parts thereof in a manner that derives you an income I think it'd be civil of you to consider contributing to my retirement fund.

 All code samples are licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)

+The "source code" for this book is written in Markdown, based on the [LeanPub Manual](https://leanpub.com/help/manual).
+You can access the source from my [Git repository](https://bitbucket.org/duncan_dickinson/groovy-tutorial).

 I don't provide any warranties, guarantees or  certainties[^note].
 You should use this text to help you in your Groovy coding but you are responsible for your journey :)